STFleming/emsys_21A_lab5/README.md

 ### Step 1: Setting up the software

 In ``sw_driver.h`` we can define the software that will interact with our hardware peripheral.
 This is setup in a very similar way to the software that you just used on the TinyPico with some subtle differences that I'll explain now.
-If you scroll down to the bottom you'll see the ``setup()`` and ``loop()`` functions:
+If you scroll down to the bottom of the code, [[line 50](https://github.com/STFleming/emsys_21A_lab5/blob/0afdaf82d9eb8519c39923c330ed27e74338c0e6/task2/sw_driver.h#L50)], you'll see the ``setup()`` and ``loop()`` functions:

 ```C
 uint32_t i;